Motorway Services Online

 The Independent, 1992

-The new-look Granada logo summarised the attitude of the operators.
-It was all very corporate, very uniform, and about getting your company name in as many places as possible.
+The new-look Granada logo summarised the attitude of the operators: it was all very corporate, very uniform, and about getting your company name in as many places as possible.

 All these inventions and positive ideas were an effort to woo families and day-trippers.
 HGVs, who were increasingly struggling to find anywhere safe to stop, were being told that their custom wasn't profitable enough.
 In this new 'free market' way of thinking, it was all about the cars.